Secular12/cortexprime/README.md

 # Cortex Prime
-version 0.0.9 (Alpha)
+version 0.1.0 (Beta)

 ## Feedback?
 All feedback is welcome!
 To send feedback you can either visit the Cortex Prime or FoundryVTT discords and @Necrophage for any feedback.
 Additionally, you may submit an issue here on Github.

-## Warning: Alpha Version
+## Beta Version
-This is currently in Alpha.
-Which means there is a risk of breaking changes with every update.
-Many of the features are still being worked on.
-It is currently playable, however, expect bugs and you may need to use the features that currently exist in different ways to make up for a feature that is not yet released.
+This is currently in Beta.
+Most of the primary features have been implemented and tested through alpha.
+Adjustments or reworking of these features may still occur based on feedback.
+Which means there is a risk of breaking changes with major updates.
+Many of the minor updates should not break anything.
+Please do expect some lingering bugs from the core features and from any new enhancement features that may occur during Beta.

 ## How to use
 When creating a new world the GM will have to set up the character sheet in the system settings, including their trait sets, traits, and all of their various options.